So you want to create your first programming blog?

 WordPress on Bluehost

-We talked before that with Bluehost you get a lot of convenience.
+We talked before that with Bluehost you get convenience.

-Now you can roll up your sleeves and start blogging away!
+You can roll up your sleeves and start blogging right away!

 WordPress on Digital Ocean